Alvaade/book-recommender/README.md

 ## Features

-- Collaborative filtering using the SVD algorithm.
+- Collaborative filtering using the SVD algorithm
-- Predicts user ratings on a 1-5 star scale with an average error of approximately 0.64 (MAE).
+- Predicts user ratings on a 1-5 star scale with an average error of approximately 0.64 (MAE)
-- Generates a personalized book suggetsions based on learnt user preferences.
+- Generates a personalized book suggetsions based on learnt user preferences
-- Utilizes a large dataset with nearly 6 million ratings from over 53 000 users.
+- Utilizes a large dataset with nearly 6 million ratings from over 53 000 users

 ---